techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/copilot-admin-mtr.md

 Set-CsTeamsMeetingPolicy -Identity Global -EnrollUserOverride Enabled -automatic
 ```

-To enable or disable voice and face enrollment for specific users, admins can either assign a custom meeting policy to the users or use the following PowerShell cmdlet.
+To turn on or off voice and face enrollment for specific users, you can either assign a custom meeting policy to the users.

 You can use PowerShell to apply the setting to a custom policy: